zubinchopra/portaldocs/portal-sdk/templates/portalfx-resourcemenu.md

 }
 ```

-The following object is populated and passed in, if you would like to see more properties added here feel free to reach out to [ibiza Menu Blade](mailto:ibiza-menu-blade@microsoft.com).
+The following object is populated and passed in, if you would like to see more properties added here feel free to reach out to <a href="mailto:ibiza-menu-blade@microsoft.com?subject=Resource Sample Needs More Properties ">Ibiza Menu Blade</a>.

 ```ts
 /**